jiman93/ExpressJS-CRUD/README.md

 # ExpressJS-CRUD
 CRUD operation using node.js with express

-All files were refactored accordingly and all routes were tested using POSTMAN
+All files were refactored accordingly for better readability.

+All routes were tested using Postmen during development.